Energy-momentum and dark energy in $\boldsymbol{SU(\infty)}$-QGR quantum gravity: Conclusion

 In this work we investigated how the classical concept of energy-momentum arises in \sqgr, in which spacetime is not a fundamental entity but emergent.
-We showed that independence of Lagrangian from arbitrary geometry of the parameter space of the Hilbert space leads to an equation similar to the Einstein equation in classical gravity.
-Thus, in the framework of \sqgr~it a constraint rather than being a field equation for gravity.
+We showed that independence of the Lagrangian from arbitrary geometry of the parameter space of the Hilbert space leads to an equation similar to the Einstein equation in classical gravity.
+Thus, in the framework of \sqgr~it is a constraint rather than equation of motion for gravitational field.
 Accordingly, the Einstein-Hilbert action loses its usual interpretation, except in classical limit, where it replaces $\suinf$ gauge term in the action and becomes the geometric part of the Einstein equation.
-We have also defined Hamiltonian and Lagrangian superoperators corresponding to the effective Yang-Mills action of subsystems (fields).
-They can be directly applied to their quantum states to study their evolution.
+We have also defined Hamiltonian and Lagrangian superoperators.
+They can be directly applied to quantum state of the Universe and its fields/subsystems to study their evolution.

 The constraint equation includes terms analogous to energy-momentum tensor in general relativity and QFT.
 In particular, at lowest quantum order, one of these terms has the form of energy-momentum tensor for the $\suinf$ Yang-Mills gauge field and can be interpreted as energy-momentum of gravity.
-This concept does not exist in general gravity, because the usual definition of matter energy-momentum tensor coincides with how the Einstein equation is obtained from Einstein-Hilbert action.
+This concept does not exist in general gravity, because the usual definition of energy-momentum tensor of matter coincides with how the Einstein equation is obtained from Einstein-Hilbert action.
 Therefore, \sqgr~put gravity in the same footpath of other contents of the Universe.
-In addition, the energy-momentum constraint can be interpreted as a null total energy for the Universe.
+In addition, the energy-momentum constraint can be interpreted as a null total energy-momentum for the Universe.
 This makes physical sense, because energy-momentum is related to Poincar\'e symmetry.
 But, there is nothing outside the Universe such that, for instance it moves or rotates with respect to it.
-Thus, the total energy-momentum of the Universe should be null.
+Thus, the total energy-momentum of the Universe must be null.
+Interestingly, it can be shown that in any reparameterization invariant QGR model in which the classical spacetime and its metric are not fundamental but emergent, the Einstein equation arises as a constraint (work in preparation).